Employment tribunal proceedings

 In most unfair dismissal claims, the starting process for your employment tribunal claim must commence within 3 months less one day, from the date your paid employment ended.

-In terms of what that “starting process” is, ACAS must be notified within the above 3 month less one day period of the intention to issue proceedings, thus invoking its “Early Conciliation Service“.
+In terms of what that “starting process” is, ACAS must be notified within the above 3 month less one day period of the existence of your claim, thus invoking its “Early Conciliation Service“.

-After ACAS has been contacted, the time limit for making a claim to the tribunal is automatically “paused” for up to one calendar month, plus a further 14 days if more time is needed for conciliation.
+After ACAS has been contacted, the time limit for making a claim to the tribunal is automatically “paused” for up to 6 weeks.
 If the case is not settled by this time, ACAS will bring the early conciliation to a close and issue a formal certificate to this effect.
-It is important to note that the ACAS early conciliation period can be shorter than a month if you and/or your employer decide not to use their service.
+It is important to note that the ACAS early conciliation period can be shorter than the 6 weeks if you and/or your employer decide not to use their service.
 In this case, a certificate drawing the process to a close will be issued immediately.

 These are complicated rules and it is easy to come unstuck.
 It is always best to obtain specialist employment law advice on this.